markyoder/wasp_clone/wasputils/README.md

 ```
   "foo":[
     {
-      "value":[ "6" ]
+      "value":[ 6 ]
     },
     {
-      "value":[ "7", "8", "9" ]
+      "value":[ 7, 8, 9 ]
     }
   ]
 ```

-Finally, the ID tag field in SON is represented by the name "_id" in JSON.
+Finally, the ID tag field in SON (DDI does not have this ID construct) is represented by the name "_id" in JSON.
+Again, if this ID tag field is specified to be a number by the schema, then its value is not quoted in the JSON.
+Otherwise, it is quoted.
 So the SON:

 ```
 foo(name_one) = 6
 foo(name_two) = [ 7 8 9 ]
+bar(10)       = three
 ```

 is represented by this in JSON: